oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/0-intro/intro.md

 - If the file has the extension **.png**, **.jpg**, **.jpeg**, or **.gif**, it is processed by OCI Vision, then the extracted text is classified using OCI Language, and then it is indexed into OpenSearch

 - If the file has the extension **.json**, this is an output of the asynchronous AI services such as OCI Speech or OCI Document Understanding.
-The text is classified using Language Service and then it is indexed into OpenSearch.
+The text is indexed into OpenSearch.

 - If the file has the extension **.mp4**, **.avi**, **.mp3**, **.wav**, or **.m4a**, it is processed by OCI Speech and the json output is processed as described above

 - If the file has the extension **.tif** or **.pdf**, it is processed by OCI Document Understanding and the json output is processed as described above

-- All other file types are sent to the OCI Function with Tikka parser and extracted text is classified using OCI Language and then indexed into OpenSearch
+- All other file types are sent to the OCI Function with a document parser and extracted text is classified using OCI Language and then indexed into OpenSearch